arash-n/Superficial-WM/README.md

 cp Superficial-WM/*/* scripts
 echo "PATH=/path/to/gitfolder/scripts:${PATH}">>~/.bashrc
 ```
+Alternatively, you can use a texteditor (e.g. gedit or nano) to paste the last line to the .bashrc (Linux) or .bash_profile (MacOS) in your home folders.

 If you use SWM mask in your research, please make sure that you reference the following articles:

 #####References: